 Elderly and infirm patients in a healthcare establishment – standard height cushioned seating with arms, upholstered with vinyl would be a suitable solution.
 Arms provide support when sitting and standing whilst seating at a standard height requires less effort and support to get in and out of (these patients may struggle to sit and stand from a low chair without support from another person).
 Cushioned seating is obviously more comfortable and is much more suitable for those who may be frail.
 Vinyl can be treated with anti-microbial agent and is easy to keep clean.

 Children – if you have lots of younger visitors you may want to incorporate some lower height seating or a small play area to keep children occupied whilst waiting.
+Where space allows you may choose to have a separate waiting room for children and their parents/carers.

 These are just two examples of specific visitor demographics but if you think about all the different types of visitors who will be using your waiting room it will help you ascertain if there are any other special needs you ought to cater for.

 If you’re replacing seats in an existing waiting room, then it’s a good idea to observe the level of traffic it gets and how people use the space.
 Check if there are enough seats or if you need more.
-Look at how it’s currently configured and think about if the layout could be improved.
+Look at how it’s currently configured and consider if the layout could be improved.

 Make provision for disability access